 Rembrandt Bugatti

-A fine quality, rare, early twentieth century marble sculpture of a ‘Panther, Grooming its Right Leg’ by Rembrandt Bugatti (Italian, 1884 – 1916).
-This sculpture […]
+A unique, fine quality, early twentieth century bronze model of ‘Three Walking Panthers’ by Rembrandt Bugatti (Italian, 1884-1916) .
+This bronze was cast by the […]

 View Artwork